uwegeercken/datagenerator2/README.md

 The data is then generated and stored in a local duckdb instance.
 The data types specified in the yaml configuration are used to defined the data types of the duckdb table which is created.

 ## Yaml configuration
 The yaml configuration file contains a list of fields/attributes to generate.
+Besides this definition it contains other configurable settings of the datagenerator tool

+- the name of the duckdb which is ued
+- the name of the duckdb table to create